The Panorama Route: The 7 Most Beautiful Stops

 25° 06' S, 30° 42' E

-Finally, our personal favorite: the Lone Creek Falls.
-It is a 70 meter high waterfall, surrounded by green plants and rocks covered in moss.
+Finally, our favorite stop on the Panorama Route: the Lone Creek Falls.
+It is a 70-meter-high waterfall, surrounded by green plants and rocks covered in moss.
 After walking along a short, winding path, you come to a small bridge from where you can admire the waterfall up close and really feel the power of the plunging water.

 Practical